-Autumn is a beautiful time of year to enjoy the great outdoors as temperature cool and the leaves begin to fall.
-However those colorful leaves can cause serious problems for your home if you don’t carefully clean and maintain your gutters.
+Autumn is a beautiful time of year to enjoy the great outdoors as the temperature cools and the leaves begin to fall.
+However, those colorful leaves can cause serious problems for your home if you don’t carefully clean and maintain your gutters.
 Roof damage can occur when water backs up and can be particularly problematic as snow and ice come into the picture.
-This can lead to costly roof repairs or replacement.
+This can lead to costly roof repairs or replacements.

 Properly Functioning Gutters – The River System For Your Roof

 The roof of your home represents a large area that collects rain.
 Anything that falls on it needs to be collected and carried away.
 Gutters and downspouts are the transport system.
-When they are functioning correctly, Water that falls on the roof, flows through the gutters off the roof and into the ground.
-However, debris in gutters can clog that flow and cause gutters to stop working and since the inside of your gutters are not easily seen, those obstructions can often go unnoticed.
+When they are functioning correctly, Water that falls on the roof flows through the gutters off the roof and into the ground.
+However, debris in gutters can clog that flow and cause gutters to stop working, and since the inside of your gutters is not easily seen, those obstructions can often go unnoticed.
 It’s therefore very important to develop a strategy to keep them functional and unobstructed.

 Gutter Maintenance and Care

 At the simplest level, keeping a maintenance calendar for you your home will ensure that you take care of low-interval care like gutter cleaning and inspection at least once a year.
 With all of the smartphone apps and utilities available, setting up a calendar is not a huge chore.
 Also since the most critical time of year to check your gutters is after the autumn leaves have all fallen, you may be able to do it while decorating your home for Halloween or Christmas.
 Regardless of how you remind yourself, you will need to get a ladder out and carefully inspect your gutters and downspouts.
 First and foremost, be safe!
 Clean debris and look for signs of leaks.
 Make sure gutters aren’t sagging and trapping water and tighten any gutter hangers or downspout brackets that are loose.
 Finally, replace any worn or damaged components.